Audit Committee

 12. Decision making and Senior Manager & Certification regime responsibilities

-12.1 All members of the Committee are responsible for and bound by the decisions taken by the Committee whether or not they actively supported or participated in the decisions although dissent can be recorded.
+12.1 All members of the Committee are responsible for and bound by the decisions taken by the Committee whether or not they actively supported or participated in the decisions although dissent may be recorded.

 12.2 A member of the Committee who is a Senior Management Function (SMF) Holder under the Senior Manager and Certification Regime (SMCR) remains individually accountable for their contributions to collective decisions and their implementation insofar as those contributions are in scope of their Senior Manager responsibilities and therefore they also remain accountable for taking reasonable steps in respect of their function and allocated responsibilities.